U.S. DEPARTMENT OF EDUCATION GRADUATE ASSISTANCE IN AREAS OF NATIONAL NEED (GAANN) FELLOWSHIP PROGRAM IN MOLECULAR BIOTECHNOLOGY

 To be eligible for consideration, the student must:

-- Be enrolled full time in (or admitted to) a doctoral program (master's leading to doctoral permitted) in one of the programs offered through departments participating in the Biotechnology Program (Animal Science; Biological and Agricultural Engineering; Biomedical Engineering; Chemical and Biomolecular Engineering; Chemistry; Civil Engineering; Clinical Sciences; Crop Science; Entomology; Environmental and Molecular Toxicology; Food Science; Forestry and Environmental Resources; Genetics; Horticultural Science; Microbiology; Molecular and Structural Biochemistry; Molecular Biomedical Sciences; Plant Biology; Plant Pathology; Population Health and Pathobiology; Poultry Science; Statistics; and Zoology);
+- Be enrolled full time in (or admitted to) a doctoral program (master's leading to doctoral permitted) in one of the programs offered through departments participating in the Biotechnology Program (Animal Science; Biological and Agricultural Engineering; Biology; Biomedical Engineering; Chemical and Biomolecular Engineering; Chemistry; Civil Engineering; Clinical Sciences; Crop Science; Electrical and Computer Engineering; Entomology; Environmental and Molecular Toxicology; Food, Bioprocessing and Nutrition Sciences; Forestry and Environmental Resources; Genetics; Horticultural Science; Microbiology; Molecular and Structural Biochemistry; Molecular Biomedical Sciences; Plant Biology; Plant Pathology; Population Health and Pathobiology; Poultry Science; and Textile Engineering and Science);

 - Be a U.S. citizen or permanent resident or a permanent resident of the Trust Territory of the Pacific Islands;